Exemption, Advanced Placement, and Credit by Examination

 - Credit by examination is an option offered to students who have mastered Cornell's course material through study by themselves, in high school or elsewhere (but not for a course for which the student also receives transfer credit), or through some life experience.

 - Students desiring credit by examination must first receive permission from the department concerned.
 A student may receive credit by examination for a maximum of seven courses (no more than two such credits may be in any one department).
-The examinations must be completed by the end of the student's ninth term at Cornell.
+The examinations must be completed by the end of the student's eighth Block at Cornell.

 - Credit will not be granted twice for passing two relatively similar topics.
 Students who believe that the two are significantly different should consult the department chair for permission to receive credit for both.
 If granted, the chair(s) must notify the Registrar in writing.